plyrthn/Discord-Selfbot/README.md

-- Save/output the last n number of messages from a chat, including any messages that were deleted.
 - Get detailed information about a server and all of its members.
 - Purge the last n messages you sent in a channel.
 - Simple calculator.